culturecreates/artsdata-data-model/index.md

 To track provenance Artsdata.ca uses metadata attached to Named Graphs.
 Each data source is stored in a separate graph with its metadata.
 This approach to track provenance is generally called **Named Graph IDs**, and is used instead of reification or N-ary relationships.
 Each graph has metadata about provenance including dates when the data was collected.
 Each web site used to extract data is stored in a separate graph.
 Direct imports from spreadsheets or existing triple stores are also stored in separate graphs.
 In addition, when data is collected from a web page, the schema:WebPage includes the date when the web page was last crawled.

-In the future we will likely switch to RDF\*/SPARQL\* inorder to have more granular provenance data on individual statements.
+In the future we will likely switch to RDF\*/ (pronounced "RDF star") inorder to have more granular provenance data on individual statements.

 ### Support or Contact